memgraph/docs/mage/query-modules/python/graph-analyzer.md

 ## Abstract

-First thing someone should focus on when working with graph is getting a deep analytics of current state.
+The first thing someone should focus on when working with graphs is getting deep analytics of the current state.
 That is what this module is doing.
 By using the power of NetworkX, various different graph properties are extracted.
-This module has the ability to run on subgraph once subgraph of nodes is provided as input.
+This module has the ability to run on a subgraph if a subgraph of nodes is provided as input.
 Here is a list of analytics that it uses:

 * **nodes**: Number of nodes
 * **edges**: Number of edges